| Title: | Manipulate Matrix Row and Column Labels with Ease |

 The suffix to a regex pattern to be used in |

-is returned, unmodified.
+If notation is NULL, x is returned, unmodified.

 A label shorn of the part to be stripped.